-By this stage, you should have a Joomla website that has been optimized perfectly as far as on-site SEO is concerned.
+Having read my other SEO checklist articles, you should have a Joomla website that has been optimized perfectly as far as on-site SEO is concerned.
 Even without doing anything further, your site might start ranking pretty high, depending on the search terms you are aiming for.
 However, if there is a lot of SEO competition going on, this might only be half the work you need to do.
 Especially having links to your site from other websites is crucial if you want your site to be between the top-competitors, but also presence in social media is getting more and more important.
 Let's discuss these topics in some more detail.
-Remember though, no link building is effective when your on-page SEO is not in order, www.neilpatel.com/2016/01/19/everything-you-need-to-know-about-off-page-seo!
+Remember though, link building is not effective when your on-page SEO is not in order, www.neilpatel.com/2016/01/19/everything-you-need-to-know-about-off-page-seo!

 One way of defing unnatural link patterns is by looking at the anchor-text of a link.
 If a user links to your site in a forum, he will usually simply paste in the URL, like this: